 Megan (she/her) is a Métis woman from Penetanguishene and Drummond Island.
 Her ancestry also has roots in Scotland, France, and Ireland.
 She is on a journey to connect, thrive, and fully embrace her Indigenous identity.

-Megan is a graduate of the Child and Youth Care program at Toronto Metropolitan University.
-She completed her placement with the FOPT team during the 2020/2021 school year and is thrilled to be back as FOPT's Administrative Coordinator.
-Her experience includes supporting young people in community, school, camp, and outdoor education settings.
-Megan is passionate about supporting young people and empowering them to embrace who they are as they walk through life.
-She hopes to one day have her own practice where she can use land based practices and animals to help young people heal and connect with themselves and others
+Megan started a placement with FOPT in 2020 through Toronto Metropolitan University and is now our Administrative Coordinator.
+Megan has an undergraduate degree in Child and Youth Care and is currently working towards her Masters of CYC at the University of Strathclyde.
+She has worked to support young people in a variety of settings, including community, school, camp, and outdoor education.
+Megan is immensely passionate about supporting young people and empowering them to embrace who they are as they walk through life.
+She hopes to one day have her own practice where she can use land-based practices and animals to help young people heal and connect with themselves and others.

-Jasmine Ehret is a Cree Metis woman from British Columbia.
 Jasmine has worked within the school district as an Aboriginal education worker in British Columbia where she assisted youth with their education needs and provided social support.
-She has her undergraduate degree in social work and is currently a master of social work student at
+She has her undergraduate and Masters of Social Work degrees from Toronto Metropolitan University in Toronto.

-Jasmine Ehret is a Cree Metis woman from British Columbia.
-Jasmine has worked within the school district as an Aboriginal education worker in British Columbia where she assisted youth with their education needs and provided social support.
-She has her undergraduate degree in social work and is currently a master of social work student at X University here in Toronto.
 Jasmine comes from a family of educators and mental health providers and is proud to continue the family tradition.
-Jasmine is working toward becoming a clinical therapist specializing with Indigenous participants.
-She is researching Indigenous ways of knowing and traditional healing practices within counselling.
+Jasmine is working toward becoming a clinical therapist specializing in Indigenous participants.
+She researched Indigenous ways of knowing and traditional healing practices within counselling as her Master's research thesis.
 Jasmine believes culture is key when assisting Indigenous participants on their wellness journeys.
-Jasmine is a new addition to the Finding Our Power Together team and is excited to explore her new roles which include mentorship and research!
+At Finding Our Power Together, Jasmine is an integral part of the mentorship team and facilitates our Orange Heart Club program.
+Jasmine has been with us for one year and is excited to continue supporting youth and furthering her knowledge in mental health!

 Ji Eun (she/her) is a settler woman in Tkaronto, and her ethnic background is Korean.
 She has a master’s degree in Educational Leadership and Policy from the University of Toronto and an undergraduate degree in Early Childhood Studies.